paluh/purescript-trivial-lenses-example/README.md

-# Trivial example of lenses generation and usage in purescript
+# Trivial example of lenses generation and usage in PureScript

 # Generation